open-resource-discovery/provider-server/README.md

 > Make sure to use strong passwords and handle the BASIC_AUTH environment variable securely.
 Never commit real credentials or .env files to version control.

 <details>
-<summary>Using `htpasswd` in your environment</summary>
+<summary>Using htpasswd in your environment</summary>

 - **Platform independent**:

-  > Prequisite is to have [NodeJS](https://nodejs.org/en) installed on your machine.
+  > Prerequisite is to have [NodeJS](https://nodejs.org/en) installed on the machine.

   ```bash
   npm install -g htpasswd
   ```

-  Installing package globally, after that command `htpasswd` should be available in your Terminal.
+  After installing package globally, command `htpasswd` should be available in the Terminal.

 - **macOS**: